GoateSo/LuauCollections/README.md

 Another feature of note is the requirement that the 2nd parameter of the function passed to "foldl" be treated as a function, this too is also useless, but kept in for consistency with "foldr".

+these feature might be subject to removal in the near future to better reflect the behavior of Scala.Collection.Immutable.LazyList

 LazyLists share the same assumption of immutability and structure as strict lists, although it's in the form:

 	 LazyList(1,2,3) = cons(=>1,=>cons(=>2,=>cons(=>3,=>empty)))